The Lost World (2001 film): Part 1

 While in the Amazon rainforest, Professor George Challenger shoots an animal he believes to be a pterosaur.
 Returning to England, Challenger crashes a lecture at the Natural History Museum held by his rival, Professor Leo Summerlee.
 Challenger proposes an expedition to discover the home of the pterosaur, but is dismissed by the science community.
-However, hunter Lord John Roxton, and Daily Gazette columnist Edward Malone both volunteer to join and finance the expedition.
-A sceptical Summerlee also joins.
+However, big game hunter Lord John Roxton, and Daily Gazette reporter Edward Malone both volunteer to join and finance the expedition.
+A sceptical, pompous Summerlee also joins.

-On the voyage to South America, Challenger reveals a map created by a Portuguese man named Father Luis Mendoz leading to a remote Brazilian plateau where he encountered dinosaurs during a previous expedition.
+On the voyage to South America, Challenger reveals a map created by a Portuguese man named Father Luis Mendoz leading to a remote Brazilian plateau where he encountered dinosaurs he mistook for dragons during a previous expedition.
 They travel to a Christian mission in the Amazon, meeting Agnes Clooney and her uncle Reverend Theo Kerr, who condemns Charles Darwin's theory of evolution.
-Roxton immediately takes a liking to Agnes' unladylike behaviour and flirts with her.
+Roxton immediately takes a liking to Agnes' tomboyish behaviour and flirts with her.
 Agnes volunteers to join the expedition as a translator.
-However, in the jungle, the expedition's porters flee out of superstition, but Kerr arrives, repeatedly trying to convince the bull-headed Challenger to turn back.
+However, in the jungle, the expedition's porters flee out of superstition, but Kerr arrives, repeatedly trying to convince Challenger to turn back.

 They reach the edge of the plateau and find a cave concealing a pathway to the plateau but discover a blockage.
 They later find a gorge leading straight to the plateau, using a tree as a substitute bridge.
 However, when all but Kerr make it across, he suddenly knocks the tree into the gorge and leaves Challenger and the others stranded.
-Venturing in the plateau's jungle, they find several species of dinosaur, a flock of pterosaurs, and a strange species of aggressive, carnivorous ape men.
-Malone finds a lake which he names after his fiancé Gladys.
-Malone and Agnes are chased by an Allosaurus, but evade it when it falls into a manmade trap.
+Venturing in the plateau's jungle, they find Iguanodons and Hypsilophodons, a flock of Pteranodons, and a strange species of aggressive ape-men.
+Malone finds a lake which he names after his love, Gladys.
+Malone and Agnes are chased by an Allosaurus, but evade it when it falls into a man-made trap.

 Part 2

-Escaping the trap, Edward and Agnes find Roxton at the lake, learning the apes kidnapped Challenger and Summerlee.
+Escaping the trap, Edward and Agnes find Roxton at the lake; learning the ape-men kidnapped Challenger and Summerlee.
 Warriors from an indigenous tribe appear, aiding them in rescuing the professors, along with Achille, the son of their own chieftain.
-The ape men are taken captive by the tribe.
+Roxton plays a leading role in the rescue, shooting dead many of the ape-men.
+The surviving ape-men are taken captive by the tribe on Challenger's request, to Achille's protest.
+Agnes realises she does not love Roxton; seeing his arrogance, his aggression, his love of hunting, and his acceptance of the savagery of nature.

-Arriving at the village, the tribe are revealed to be surviving members of Mendoz's expedition and mistake Challenger for Mendoz, who taught them Christianity.
+Arriving at the village, the tribe are revealed to be descendants of surviving members from Mendoz's expedition and mistake Challenger for Mendoz, who taught them Christianity.
 The chief shows the other end of the cave and reveals it was blocked by a man who visited the tribe, trapping them within the plateau.
-Roxton falls in love with the chief's daughter Maree, a woman who is quite similar to him, and they eventually marry.